 While ascending the tallest mountains on most continents involves at least multiple days of hard hiking, if not the risk of death, Australia’s highest peak, Mt Kosciuszko, is only 2228m tall.
 Until the 1970s it could be reached by driving to just a few hundred metres from its summit!
 These days it’s necessary to hike, but the shortest route from the chairlift at the top of the Thredbo ski-field is only 6.5km.
 It can easily be done in about 3 hours, even by men dressed up for a stag party (yes, I’ve seen that!)

-My favourite route for hiking Mt Ko, however, is the Main Range Circuit from Charlottes Pass.
+My favourite route for hiking Mt Kosciuszko, however, is the Main Range Circuit from Charlottes Pass.
 Nearly 22km long, this route crosses the Snowy River on stepping stones and passes by Blue Lake and Carruthers Peak on the way to Kosciuszko, before returning along the old car road.
 The views of the valleys to the west are simply stunning.

 5. Dove Lake Circuit at Cradle Mountain (TAS)